10 Myths About Hydration You Need to Stop Believing Right Now

 Myth: Water is all you need

 You can go longer without food than you can without water, but Adams is quick to note that sometimes good ole’ fashion H20 doesn’t give your system all it needs.
 Take into consideration how much activity you’re doing, he says, how hot it is outside, and how much you’re sweating.
 “Water is a great fluid replacer for most people, but it isn’t the perfect way to regain water balance for everyone and in every situation,” he says.
 “Higher amounts of electrolytes are lost when sweat rates increase during longer events or activities in hotter climates.
 A 10K run in a hot area of the country demands more electrolyte replacement than a walk in chilly temperatures.”
+Check out the types of water that all add up to your daily fluid intake.

 Myth: Electrolyte-enhanced drinks are best